mralfiem591/lex/README.md

 ### 2. Define a `run_function`

 Define a `run_function` in your main application to execute code from addons.
+Copy-paste the following function into your code that is using Lex:

 ```python
 def run_function(code):
     exec(code)
 ```

+This code should not be in any class.

 ### 3. Load Addons